 Limitations

-- Incorrectly encoded strings can lead to decoding errors.
+- Incorrectly encoded input can cause decoding errors.

 Decode HTML function